 12Both riches and honor come from you, and you rule over all, and in your hand is power and might; and it is in your hand to make great and to give strength to all.

-14“But who am I, and what is my people, that we should be able to offer so willingly as this?
-For all things come from you, and of your own have we given you.
+14“But who am I, and who are my people, that we should be able to offer so willingly as this?
+For all things come from you, and that which is from your hand we have given to you.

-15For we are strangers before you, and foreigners, as all our fathers were.
-Our days on the earth are as a shadow, and there is no remaining.
+15For we are sojourners and temporary residents before you, as all our fathers were.
+Our days on the earth are as a shadow, and there is no security.

-16Yahweh our God, all this store that we have prepared to build you a house for your holy name comes from your hand and is all your own.
+16Yahweh our God, all this abundance that we have prepared to build you a house for your holy name comes from your hand and is all your own.

-18Yahweh, the God of Abraham, of Isaac and of Israel, our fathers, keep this forever in the imagination of the thoughts of the heart of your people, and prepare their heart for you;
+18Yahweh, the God of Abraham, of Isaac and of Israel, our fathers, keep this motive in the heart of your people forever, and direct their heart toward you;

-19and give to Solomon my son a perfect heart, to keep your commandments, your testimonies and your statutes, and to do all these things and to build the palace for which I have made provision.”
+19and give to Solomon my son an undivided heart to keep your commandments, your testimonies, and your statutes, and to do them all, and to build the palace for which I have made provision.”

-21They sacrificed sacrifices to Yahweh and offered burnt offerings to Yahweh on the next day after that day, even 1,000 bulls, 1,000 rams and 1,000 lambs, with their drink offerings and sacrifices in abundance for all Israel,
+21They sacrificed sacrifices to Yahweh and offered burnt offerings to Yahweh on the next day after that day: 1,000 bulls, 1,000 rams and 1,000 lambs, with their drink offerings and sacrifices in abundance for all Israel,

-22and ate and drank before Yahweh on that day with great gladness.
+22and they ate and drank before Yahweh on that day with great gladness.

-They made Solomon the son of David king the second time and anointed him to Yahweh to be ruler and Zadok to be priest.
+They made Solomon the son of David king a second time and anointed him for Yahweh to be ruler and Zadok to be priest.

 23Then Solomon sat on the throne of Yahweh as king instead of David his father, and prospered; and all Israel obeyed him.

-24All the officials, the mighty men, and also all of the sons of king David submitted themselves to Solomon the king.
+24All the officials, the mighty men, and also all of the sons of king David lent support to Solomon the king.

-25Yahweh magnified Solomon exceedingly in the eyes of all Israel and bestowed on him such royal majesty as had not been on any king before him in Israel.
+25Yahweh magnified Solomon exceedingly in the eyes of all Israel and gave him royal majesty such as had not been on any king before him in Israel.

-26Now David the son of Jesse reigned over all Israel.
+26Now David the son of Jesse had reigned over all Israel.

-27The time that he reigned over Israel was forty years; he reigned seven years in Hebron, and he reigned 33 years in Jerusalem.
+27The time that he reigned over Israel was 40 years; he reigned seven years in Hebron, and he reigned 33 years in Jerusalem.

-28He died in a good old age, full of days, riches, and honor, and Solomon his son reigned in his place.
+28He died in a ripe old age, full of days, riches, and honor, and Solomon his son reigned in his place.

-29Now the acts of David the king, first and last, behold, they are written in the history of Samuel the seer, and in the history of Nathan the prophet, and in the history of Gad the seer,
+29Now the history of David the king, the first and the last, behold, they are written in the history of Samuel the seer and in the history of Nathan the prophet and in the history of Gad the seer,

-30with all his reign and his might and the times that went over him, and over Israel, and over all the kingdoms of the countries.
+30with all his reign and his might and the events that happened to him and to Israel and to all the kingdoms of the other lands.